 - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
-The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers.
-Major drilling systems (e.g. sondes, winches, control and other major electronics systems) should - Major drilling systems (e.g. sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
+The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers. - Major drilling systems (e.g., sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
 Major component inter-changeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Increased medium and heavy traversing capability is urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.